 Tender or painful acne nodules.
 Unlike whiteheads and blackheads -- which come to a head -- an acne nodule (commonly referred to as a cyst) appears as a bump the size of a pencil eraser under your skin.
 The nodules almost always start off red due to inflammation and usually last for a couple of weeks.

 Stress.
 Guess what?
 The oil gland cells that produce sebum also have receptors for stress hormones like adrenaline and cortisol.
-That’s why -- in times of prolonged or heightened stress -- you break out.
+That’s why you break out in times of prolonged or heightened stress.
 And both physical and psychological stress can have a similar effect.
-Whether you're cramming for exams, getting crushed at work, or your kids are driving you crazy -- whatever the situation, stress increases your risk for acne.
-So unplug, do you and chill out.
+Whether you're cramming for exams, getting crushed at work, or your family is driving you crazy, stress increases your risk for acne.
+So unplug, do you, and chill out.

 Like most other kinds of acne, there are many ways to treat hormonal acne.
 No matter which way you approach it, the key is to decrease oil production and “unglue,” shedding skin cells to prevent pimples from forming.
-Other than finding ways to minimize stress -- such as meditating and exercise -- quality skincare products like the ones found at Topicals can help.
+Other than finding ways to minimize stress, such as meditation and exercise, quality skincare products like the ones found at Topicals can help.

 Hormonal acne is something we all end up facing at one point or another -- thankfully, Topicals can help!

 Topicals is much more than beauty and skincare; we are the new standard -- medicated botanicals.
 Using only ingredients and herbals that have been scientifically-proven and never any dyes or fragrances, it’s no wonder why so many people are turning to Topicals to support their skin!